Home

 Comfy-table

 One of comfy-table's big foci is on providing a minimalistic, but rock-solid library for building text-based tables.
 This means that the code is very well tested, no usage of unsafe and unwrap is only used if we can be absolutely sure that it's safe.
-There're only two occurrences of unsafe in all of comfy-table's dependencies, to be exact inside the tty communication code, which can be explicitly disabled.
+There're only one occurrence of unsafe in all of comfy-table's dependencies, to be exact inside the tty communication code, which can be explicitly disabled.

 The other focus is on dynamic-length content arrangement.
 This means that a lot of work went into building an algorithm that finds a (near) optimal table layout for any given text and terminal width.